FansubDB/Anime_Website-Parser/README.md

  ### For LiveChart.me

-  - Choose a page, add `?sortby=title&leftovers=no` to the end of the URL.
+  - Choose a page, add `?sortby=title&ongoing=none` to the end of the URL.
   - Copy the source of the page on the file `livechart.html` present on this repo.
   - Visit `livechart_parser.php` on your php server